braup/Portfolio/README.md

 Photo by Brittny Raup on Excel

 For this project I built a waffle chart to highlight the different areas of ties from 2018 to 2020.
-With this I wanted to identify if ties stayed the same or got worse over the course of 3 years.
+With this I wanted to identify if ties stayed the same or degraded over the course of 3 years.
 * **Excel:** Used to pull, clean data, and create visuals

 # Project 2: LFD Scoring